hitd/hitd/Readme.md

 Response : Client <- Router <- Handler

 #### Composition
-If a microservice needs another microservice, then the Handler can act as a Client.
+If a microservice needs another microservice, then the Handler can instantiate and act as a Client.

 Request : Client -> Router <- ( Handler + Client ) -> Router -> Handler